victorqribeiro/compactImage/README.md

 Each chunk is defined by the color of that chunk followed by the index of each pixel (stored in base 36).

 The idea behind this is to have a JSON like format, where the pixels are groupped by color and their position stored as an array (comma separated).

+## Try it yourself

+Change the variable *fileName* in the *compact.js* file and visit the compact.html to download your new compacted image *.dat*.